UK prosecutors confirm charges against Tate brothers include rape and human trafficking

 Andrew Tate faces 10 charges including rape, actual bodily harm, human trafficking and controlling prostitution for gain, connected to three alleged victims, the statement also said.

 The dual British and American citizens have previously denied any wrongdoing.
-A spokesperson for the brothers declined to comment.
+Lawyers representing the Tate brothers on Thursday accused the CPS and police of refusing “to engage with us in any meaningful way.
+This is despite us potentially having available information to undermine the allegations.”

+“As and when the time presents itself, we will rigorously defend our clients,” the lawyers said in a statement Thursday.

 The CPS statement revealed that British police executed an arrest warrant in 2024 in relation to the charges against the Tates, who were already facing investigations in Romania at the time.